NotLazy/PPK-Sharp/README.md

 # Usage

-Check the `examples/` folder for more examples, but the basic usage is this:
+Check the `examples/` subfolder of both languages (eg. `php/examples/`) for more examples, but the basic usage is this:

 ## PHP
 ```